Calculus on Manifolds

 Final Project (Differential Adventure): TBA

-You may use two pages (front and back) handwritten paper notes on your midterm exams (printed out handwritten tablet notes are permitted).
-The problems will come from homework (or be very similar).
-I aim to write 50 minute midterm exams for the 75 minute in class period so that you have plenty of time to think.
+You may use one page (front and back) handwritten paper notes on your midterm exams (printed out handwritten tablet notes are permitted).
+The problems will come from homework or be similar to the homework and in class lectures.
+I aim to write 50 minute midterm exams for the 75 minute in class period so that you have plenty of time to think (and scan your solutions at the end).
 Each exam will count for 25% of your grade.

-The final project will count for 30% of your course grade.
+The final project will count for 25% of your course grade.
 It is in the nonstandard format of Choose your own Differential Adventure!
 It is due Friday, April 24 at 11pm, with earlier submissions appreciated.
+Late submissions with full credit are accepted through Tuesday, May 5 at 11pm.
 Collaboration with classmates during the proposal stage is encouraged.
 You may use outside resources with my permission.
-The proposal is due Sunday, April 19 at 11pm No AI such as Chat GPT may be used.
+The proposal is due Friday, April 17 at 11pm No AI such as Chat GPT may be used.

 Outline